-\paragraph{ZKP Program Complexity.}~Program complexity for ZKPs is measured by the size of arithmetic circuits.
-It is a critical factor in the efficiency and scalability of ZKP systems, directly determining prover cost and overall performance.
-To reduce that, a range of compilers have been proposed to optimize circuit construction~\cite{stronati2024clap, noirlang, ozdemir2022circ}, while new protocols reduce complexity through advanced arithmetizations with custom gates and lookup arguments~\cite{chen2023hyperplonk, Gabizon2019PLONKPO}.
+\paragraph{ZKP Program Efficiency.}~Program efficiency for ZKPs is measured by the size of arithmetic circuits, which directly determines prover cost and overall performance.
+To reduce circuit size, a range of compilers have been proposed to optimize circuit construction~\cite{stronati2024clap, noirlang, ozdemir2022circ}, while new protocols reduce cost through advanced arithmetizations with custom gates and lookup arguments~\cite{chen2023hyperplonk, Gabizon2019PLONKPO}.
 On the programmer side, several techniques further improve efficiency, such as adopting ZK-friendly hash functions~\cite{grassi2021poseidon}, gate packing, and aggregating bits into single field elements.
-For LLM-based code generation, however, producing efficient circuits is more difficult than generating correct ones.
-As future work, we plan to survey optimization techniques and guide LLMs in incorporating these strategies.
+For LLM-based code generation, however, producing efficient circuits is more challenging than generating correct ones.
+As future work, we plan to survey optimization techniques and guide LLMs on this.

 \paragraph{LLM Training and Fine-tuning.}~Recent studies show that LLMs struggle with DSLs and other low-resource languages due to the lack of high-quality training data~\cite{joel2024survey}, a challenge that is particularly acute in the context of ZKPs~\cite{sheybani2025zeroknowledgeproofframeworkssystematic}.
 This scarcity also limits the feasibility of fine-tuning approaches.
 Our work takes a step toward mitigating this limitation by systematizing the generation of program examples in ZK DSLs, which can support targeted training and domain adaptation of LLMs.
-These examples may be used as a complementary resource for future research in ZK code generation.
+These examples can serve as a complementary resource for future research in ZK code generation.